 From mid-May to mid-October, the Coppet Tourist Information Office offer one-hour guided walks of Coppet on Friday afternoons at 2 pm.
 Departure point is from Place des Ormes in front of the CGN boat landing.

 Swimming in Lake Geneva at Coppet is possible at the small nineteenth-century harbor and to the east of the main town center at the Parc des Rocailles with a play area for children and picnic facilities.
 Neither area has the most pleasant of beaches though – swimmers with their own transportation would do better to head further up the road to Céligny or Nyon.

 Transportation to Coppet in Vaud, Switzerland

 Coppet can also easily be reached by train or bus.
-Generally three trains per hour are available from Genève-Cointrin taking 9 to 23 minutes.
-One train per hour go to Lausanne (41 minutes) with stops at most towns en route, including Nyon (6 min) and Morges (30 min).
+Generally, five trains per hour are available from Genève-Cointrin taking only 9 minutes on the twice-hourly regional express (RE) trains but 26 minutes on the more frequent Leman Express S-trains (any L1, L2, L3, or L4 train with Coppet as final destination).
+The RE trains usually continue to at least Lausanne with traveling times of around 40 minutes to Lausanne Station with stops at most towns en route, including Nyon (6 min) and Morges (30 min).

 Buses are available from Coppet train station to Nyon via amongst other Chavannes, Célginy, Crans, Crissier, and Divonne-les-Bains (France).
 These buses generally operate once or twice per hour.